flavorjones/concourse-deployer/README.md

 $ rake bosh:deploy
 ```

+This will:

+* automatically generate all credentials (including key pairs and a self-signed cert),
+* and save those credentials to `private.yml`.
-This will deploy `concourse.yml` using the credentials set in `private.yml`.
+* deploy `concourse.yml` using the credentials set in `private.yml`.

+__NOTE:__ `private.yml` is sensitive and should NOT be committed to a public repo.

 __NOTE:__ This task is idempotent!
 Yay bosh.
 Edit `concourse.yml` and re-run this task to update your deployment.